xinity/JSON2SQL-plugin/doc/compilation.md

 ## To compile, install and launch your MariaDB plugin as an external library without compiling the entire MariaDB server, follow these steps:

 * download [Dockerfile](https://github.com/SylvainA77/JSON2SQL-plugin/blob/main/docker/rockylinux/Dockerfile)
-* docker build --no-cache -t json2sql:latest .
+* build once : docker build --no-cache -t json2sql:latest .
+  *  Container is built with all the tools and scripts
-* docker run -it json2sql
+* run many : docker run -it json2sql
-* cp /app/plugin/* /usr/lib64/mysql/plugin/
-* mariadbd-safe --defaults-extra-file=/etc/load_jsonplugin.cnf &
+  *  To clone a branch in /app : clone.sh <branch> , leave <branch> empty to clone main
+  *  To forcefully deploy the lib and start mariadb daemon, call launchmaria.sh

 ## Sources :
 [1] https://mariadb.org/installing-plugins-in-the-mariadb-docker-library-container/